 The vibe of the town is enhanced by its hosting a number of events, festivals and celebrations throughout the year.
 This brings well-known South African figures to Langebaan in the West Coast, allowing them to extend their reach and entertain local and international markets.
 There are also many sporting events and competitions here on an annual basis.

-While the scenery is magnificent, the town itself is fairly modern, and has all of the attractions, facilities and amenities including excellent accommodation in Langebaan that tourists from all over the world may require.
+While the scenery is magnificent, the town itself is fairly modern, and has all of the attractions, facilities and amenities including excellent accommodation that tourists from all over the world may require.

 Langebaan provides a fabulous balance between peace and adventure, natural beauty and modern conveniences.
 This makes it the ideal getaway for just about anyone wanting to taste and see the wonders of this unique land.